Course evaluation: Criticism of course evaluations as measures of teaching effectiveness

 Summative student evaluations of teaching (SETs) have been widely criticized, especially by teachers, for not being accurate measures of teaching effectiveness.
 Surveys have shown that a majority of teachers believe that a teacher's raising the level of standards and/or content would result in worse SETs for the teacher, and that students in filling out SETs are biased in favor of certain teachers' personalities, looks, disabilities, gender and ethnicity.
 The evidence that some of these critics cite indicates that factors other than effective teaching are more predictive of favorable ratings.
-In order to get favorable ratings, teachers are likely to present the content which can be understood by the slowest student.
-Consequently, the content has been affected.
+In order to get favorable ratings, teachers are likely to present the content which can be understood by the slowest student and consequently the content has been affected.
+Quantitative fields tend to receive lower student evaluations.
 Many of those who are critical of SETs have suggested that they should not be used in decisions regarding faculty hires, retentions, promotions, and tenure.
 Some have suggested that using them for such purposes leads to the dumbing down of educational standards.
 Others have said that the typical way SETs are now used at most universities is demeaning to instructors and has a corrupting effect on students' attitudes toward their teachers and higher education in general.